May 13. Kazinform's timeline of major events

 EVENTS

-1930 -KarLAG with a total area of 110,000 ha is founded by the resolution of the Council of People's Commissars of the USSR.
+1930 -KarLAG is founded by the resolution of the Council of People's Commissars of the USSR.
 About 1 million people are confined there during 1931-1960.

-1992 – The Republic of Kazakhstan and Finland exchange notes on the establishment of diplomatic relations.
+1992 - Kazakhstan and Finland exchange notes on the establishment of diplomatic relations.
 Finland is the first country in northern Europe to recognize Kazakhstan’s independence.

-2002 – The Republic of Kazakhstan becomes the 40th member of the Nuclear Suppliers Group.
+2002 - Kazakhstan becomes the 40th member of the Nuclear Suppliers Group.

 2010 - KAZNEX (Corporation for development and promotion of export) is reorganized into KAZNEX INVEST (National Agency for export and investment).